Notes on Theory of Distributed Systems: Synchronizers

 The actual proof uses a potential function at each node $v$ given by

 where $d(u,v)$ is the distance between $u$ and $v$ in the graph.
 This is zero if the skew between any pair of nodes is equal to the distance, which is the most we can expect from a synchronizer.
 The proof shows that applying the max-minus-one rule never increases $φ(v)$, and decreases it by at least $1$ whenever a node $v$ with positive $φ(v)$ changes $P(v)$.
-Because this only gives a bound of $∑ φ(v)$, the rest of the proof using a second potential function
+Because this only gives a bound of $∑ φ(v)$, which can be arbitrarily big, the rest of the proof uses a second potential function